TRIUMF-MDS-Capstone2023/project/docs/final/report/data-science-methods/neural-networks/pointnet.md

 ## Architecture

-Developed in Stanford, [PointNet](https://arxiv.org/abs/1612.00593) is a simple yet effective architecture that directly consumes 3-dimensional point clouds and can perform diverse operations such as classification, part segmentation and even semantic parsing.
-In order to apply this architecture to the regression problem we had to do some modifications (refer to appendix for further explanation and architecture).
+Developed in Stanford, [PointNet](https://arxiv.org/abs/1612.00593) is a simple yet effective architecture that directly consumes 3-dimensional point clouds and can perform diverse operations such as classification, part segmentation and even semantic parsing {cite}`qi2017pointnet`.
+In order to apply this architecture to the regression problem we had to do some modifications, including:
+- Adding a third dimension to the hit locations using Gaussian noise in the range (0, 0.5)
+- Substituting the output layer with a linear fully connected layer
+- Changing the output size to 1

 We developed 2 distinct architectures, based on the base PointNet architecture, in PyTorch to compare and test simultaneously.
 We used the MSELoss Loss function and Adam Optimizer.
 Each architecture also utilized ReLU as the activation function